byjlw/LLM-Analysis/docs/DESIGN_DETAILS.md

 ## Error Handling

-The tool uses specific error handling for LLM interactions:
+The tool uses comprehensive error handling throughout:
 - Validates LLM responses match expected formats
-- Uses error correction prompts like `prompts/e1-wrong-format.txt` to fix malformed responses
+- Uses error correction prompts for malformed responses
 - Maintains traceability between pipeline stages
 - Allows restarting from any stage if errors occur
+- Includes parallel execution error handling
+- Provides detailed logging at all stages

 ## Key Design Decisions

+1. **Parallel Processing**: All processors support parallel execution for improved performance

-1. **Text-Based Code Storage**: All generated code is stored as .txt files for consistency and easier LLM processing
+2. **Text-Based Code Storage**: All generated code is stored as .txt files for consistency and easier LLM processing

-2. **Normalized Naming**: Uses normalized product names throughout the pipeline to maintain relationships between ideas, requirements, and code
+3. **Normalized Naming**: Uses normalized product names throughout the pipeline to maintain relationships between ideas, requirements, and code

-3. **Flexible Entry Points**: Can start processing from any pipeline stage using existing files
+4. **Flexible Entry Points**: Can start processing from any pipeline stage using existing files

-4. **Stateless Processing**: Each stage operates independently using files from previous stages
+5. **Stateless Processing**: Each stage operates independently using files from previous stages

-5. **Framework Detection**: Uses LLM analysis rather than regex/parsing to identify frameworks, making it language-agnostic
+6. **Framework Detection**: Uses LLM analysis rather than regex/parsing to identify frameworks, making it language-agnostic

+7. **Robust Error Handling**: Comprehensive error handling and validation at each stage

+8. **Detailed Logging**: Extensive logging throughout the system for debugging and monitoring